robinrob/rsmithio/_posts/2018-02-16-deciding-what-to-learn-next.md

 layout:     post
 title:      Deciding What To Learn Next
 subtitle:   Or Not?
-date:       2018-02-11
+date:       2018-02-16
 type:       Blog Post
 published:  false
 ---

 The web and mobile software development industry appears to change very quickly, with new languages (and versions of languages) and frameworks appearing all the time.

 There are also countless formal named methodologies for how to go about software development.

 New features are appearing in languages all the time, through specific updates to existing languages - for example: Lambdas and first-class functions in Java 8, generators in ECMAScript 6) - to more general trends like the increasing inclusion of functional programming concepts in modern languages, particularly in new languages like Swift where there is the opportunity to start completely afresh.
 (Of course it's not that functional programming ideas are new!
 But there is some constant of ~30 years added to the uptake time of all new technological ideas).

-To a curious-minded developer, languages are fun to learn almost for their own sake, particularly new languages.
-Each language has its own character and subtly leads you into doing things in particular, sometimes new, ways.
+To a curious-minded developer, languages and even frameworks are fun to learn almost for their own sake, particularly new ones.
+Each language for example has its own character and subtly leads you into doing things in particular, sometimes new, ways.
 Sometimes these new methods solve problems that you've often come across whilst using other languages, so there is excitement at the prospect of future benefit from these new features.
 There is an emotional response to the creative aspects of the language, to things as simple as its appearance or empathy for particular decisions its designers have made.